Python Security Guide

 'a' Append Safe for logging; adds content without destroying existing data

-'rb', 'wb' Binary modes For images, executables, encrypted files
+'rb', 'wb' Binary modes For images, executables, encrypted files, network packet captures

 Reading Security Logs